 5. Historic Exchange District

-Whether you’re staying at a hotel within its limits or just visiting it for the day, the Exchange District is one of Winnipeg’s most vibrant and intriguing neighbourhoods.
+Whether you’re staying at a hotel or just visiting it for the day, the Exchange District is one of Winnipeg’s most vibrant and intriguing neighbourhoods.

 The neighbourhood maintains its charm with historic turn-of-the-20th-century warehouse buildings that are now home to independent boutiques, restaurants, cocktail bars and more.
-For this reason, the Exchange is a popular spot for walking tours — check out the Socina Travel and Square Peg Tours for fall dates.
+For this reason, the Exchange is a popular spot for walking tours — check out the Exchange District Biz tours or Square Peg Tours for fall dates.
 In the wintertime, Old Market Square is transformed into a skating rink with regular curling events.

-Exchange District has a lively nightlife scene with nightclubs and bars like Patent 5, Nonsuch Brewing Co., Little Brown Jug, King’s Head Pub and Palomino Club.
+Exchange District has a lively nightlife scene with nightclubs and bars like Patent 5 Distillery, Nonsuch Brewing Co., Darling Bar, Little Brown Jug, King’s Head Pub and Palomino Club.
+In the summer, check out Pedal Pub for a downtown tour like no other.
 The Exchange also is the location for exciting fall and winter events including Hot Beverage Week (December) and New Music Week (January).

 6. Manitoba Museum